ersatzavian/hw-tom/projects/planespotter/readme.markdown

 7. Program!
 Your image should begin running immediately.

 ## Software
 Software for this project will be posted here as it is developed.
-This is currently at the "hello world" / "how do I toolchain" stage, and will be updated shortly.
+This project doesn't have working ADS-B detector software yet as I'm still learning how to use the peripherals I need.
+Buttons, LEDS, Interrupts, and UART functionality are all up and running.

+I will likely post multiple project directories for software versions until there is one working build of Planespotter software; right now there's just the "helloworld" project directory.
+To pick up where I'm at, start with the Keil µVision project at `planespotter-helloworld/MDK-ARM/planespotter-helloworld.uvprojx`.

+To get a hex file to program onto the board, make sure "Create HEX File" is checked in the Target Options, under the "Output" tab.
+Name the executable however you'd like under "Name of Executable" while you're there.
+A Hex file will be deposited at (for example) `planespotter-helloworld/MDK-ARM/planespotter-helloworld Configuration/[name of executable].hex`

 ## Design Files
 For the actual files used to produce fabricated boards, see the releases folder.
 Every release will include a schematic PDF, Bill of Materials (BOM), and set of Gerber files used to fab the PCB.